-Despite being Thailand’s third-largest island, Koh Chang is often left off of most travellers’ itineraries.
+Despite being Thailand’s third-largest island, Koh Chang is often forgotten in most travellers’ itineraries.
 But why is this?

-Unlike Thailand’s other two biggest islands, Koh Samui and Phuket, Koh Chang is a lot less developed, offering that rustic, authentic and unspoilt feeling that travellers are constantly in search of.
+Unlike Thailand’s other two biggest islands, Koh Samui and Phuket, Koh Chang is a lot less developed.
+It offers that rustic, authentic and unspoilt feeling that travellers are constantly in search of.

 So why visit Koh Chang?